MosesSupposes/Purescript-By-Example/text/chapter7.md

  ## Exercises

- 1. (Easy) Write a regular expression `stateRegex :: Either String Regex` to check that a string only contains two alphabetic characters. _Hint_: see the source code for `phoneNumberRegex`.
+ 1. (Easy) Write a regular expression `stateRegex :: Regex` to check that a string only contains two alphabetic characters. _Hint_: see the source code for `phoneNumberRegex`.
- 1. (Medium) Write a regular expression `nonEmptyRegex :: Either String Regex` to check that a string is not entirely whitespace. _Hint_: If you need help developing this regex expression, check out [RegExr](https://regexr.com) which has a great cheatsheet and interactive test environment.
+ 1. (Medium) Write a regular expression `nonEmptyRegex :: Regex` to check that a string is not entirely whitespace. _Hint_: If you need help developing this regex expression, check out [RegExr](https://regexr.com) which has a great cheatsheet and interactive test environment.
  1. (Medium) Write a function `validateAddressImproved` that is similar to `validateAddress`, but uses the above `stateRegex` to validate the `state` field and `nonEmptyRegex` to validate the `street` and `city` fields. _Hint_: see the source for `validatePhoneNumber` for an example of how to use `matches`.

 ## Traversable Functors